1. GENERAL PLAN 1.1. PLAN OBJECTIVES The Management Plan has the following objectives:

 | Total |

-Note: The current use map must illustrate the location and dimension of each type of use.
+Note: The location and dimension of each type of use must be illustrated on the current use map.

 General description of the areas adjacent to the forest:

-In the event that the professional preparing the management plan detects ambiguities between the available forest type maps and the reality in the field, the forest type with the highest threshold located closest to the management unit must be used.
-If the management unit is located between two or more forest types that can be differentiated in the field, the corresponding stratification described in section 1.3.1 described later must be carried out.
+In case the professional preparing the management plan detects ambiguities between the available forest type maps and the reality in the field, the forest type with the highest threshold that is located closest to the management unit must be used.
+If the management unit is located between two or more forest types, which can be differentiated in the field, the corresponding stratification described in section 1.3.1 described further below must be carried out.

 1.3.
 FOREST INVENTORY 1.3.1.
-Stratification of the forest The types of forest present in the management unit are clearly identified, and the sampling design is carried out.
-Zones with understory removal (socola), those affected by forest fires, areas of agricultural crops, or grazing activities, or others within the forest, must be excluded from the design and must be added or accounted for within the respective type of use.
+Forest stratification The forest types present in the management unit are clearly identified, and the sampling design is carried out.
+Areas with understory removal (socola), those affected by forest fires, areas of agricultural crops or grazing activities, or others within the forest must be excluded from the design and must be added or accounted for within the respective type of use.

 |---|---|---|---|---|---|---|---|